VivOwoH/VivOwoH.github.io/_projects/5g_project.md

 *The code repository is private due to institutional rules.
 Drop me an email if you want source code access.*

-**Technologies**: Neural Networks, GANs, OFDM, 5G NR Wireless, 3GPP, TensorFlow
+**Tech Stack**: Neural Networks, GANs, OFDM, 5G NR Wireless, 3GPP, TensorFlow

 ---